plone/Products.PasswordResetTool/Products/PasswordResetTool/README.txt

       brute-forcing of the reset request keys possible (if unlikely).
       Only private portals should even consider this.

-    * The URL for the confirmation visit now uses get-style URL parameters to encode the key.
-This is less pretty than a traversal subpath approach, but that has a problem:
+    * The URL for the confirmation visit now uses traversal-style URL parameters to encode the key.
+The old get-parameter paths will still work, so don't worry about password reset request performed before an upgrade

-      The very first visit after installation, refresh, or restart to a 'passwordreset' URL will result in a '404 Not Found' error.
-      That script uses the traverse_subpath variable, which is (presumably) not obvious to the skinning machinery until it is used once.
-After an initial visit, this is remembered.
-If this is acceptable behaviour, simply modify the 'pwreset_constructURL' script by reversing the comments on the 'return' lines.

-      Hopefully this problem will be addressed in the future, and traversal_subpath urls (like passwordreset/123lkj43508) will
+      The traversal_subpath urls (like passwordreset/123lkj43508) are
-      be the default.
+      now the default.
+If you like the old style, you'll have to modify the skins yourself.

     * This tool replaces the built-in password mailing feature.
 This means that the first half of a "forgotten password transaction"